AnmolNimmala0/Protocol-Compliant-Storefront/README.md

 **Making a merchant transactable by AI buyers**

-Agentic Shop turns a normal merchant, FitStore, into a system that an AI buyer can discover, negotiate with, pay, and transact with — end to end.
+Agentic Shop turns a normal merchant,into a system that an AI buyer can discover, negotiate with, pay, and transact with — end to end.

 > The model can reason.
 The software controls the money.